Nancy Pelosi re-elected US House speaker with narrow majority | DW | 03.01.2021

 Nancy Pelosi retained her position as the speaker of the US House of Representatives on Sunday, after winning by a margin of seven votes (216-209) against Kevin McCarthy of the Republican party.

 There were several absences in the house for the vote owing to the coronavirus pandemic.
-Lawmakers exposed to the coronavirus or exposed to it voted from an enclosure in a balcony overlooking the house chamber.
+Lawmakers exposed to the coronavirus or suffering from it voted from an enclosure in a balcony overlooking the house chamber.
 The vote was held in groups of 72 to maintain social distancing in the vote.

 Despite a Democrat-controlled house, Pelosi faced opposition from some Democrats who expressed their dissatisfaction with her holding the post since 2003.